 Before running the tasks described in the following sections, you must choose a unique authid.
 The authid is the same authid that you defined for the Application Performance Analyzer RACF STARTED class.
-You must use the same authid to bind a DB2 plan (see "Binding a DB2 package and plan") and authorize the plan name (see "Providing DB2 authorization" on page 81).
+You must use the same authid to bind a DB2 plan (see "Binding a DB2 package and plan" on page 71) and authorize the plan name (see "Providing DB2 authorization" on page 72).